-With the expiration of ONR funding, NASA’s International Space Station (ISS) Program has agreed to provide funding such that the operation of HICO, including the OSU HICO website and data distribution, can continue.
-In the near term, NRL will continue to operate HICO and OSU will still manage the HICO website using established procedures.
+With the expiration of ONR funding, NASA’s International Space Station (ISS) Program now provides funding for the operation of HICO, including the OSU HICO website and data distribution.
+NRL continues to operate HICO, OSU still manages the HICO website, and NASA now provides data distribution.

 As the ISS brings in new users through NASA’s ISS National Lab Office and the International Partners of the ISS Program, HICO operations have evolved to be consistent with other ISS operations.
 In a change from past HICO operations (in which data distribution was limited to researchers with approved research proposals), HICO operations now treat data distribution separately from data collection for new sites.